robcarver17/pysystemtrade/docs/futures.md

 - Multiple prices -> Adjusted prices
 - Instrument config, Adjusted prices, Multiple prices, Spot FX prices -> Simulation & Production data

-## A note on data sources
+## A note on data storage

-Confusing, data can be stored or come from various places, which include:
+Before we start, another note: Confusingly, data can be stored or come from various places, which include:

 1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](data/futures/)); it includes everything above except for roll parameters, and is periodically updated from my own live data.
 Any .csv data 'pipeline' object defaults to using this data set.
 2. configuration .csv files used to iniatilise the system, such as [this file](/data/futures/csvconfig/instrumentconfig.csv)